Gr3G-RST/docker-dev-env-php-fpm-82/README.md

 ## Setting up a Symfony 7.2 project

-- Execute `docker compose run --rm --no-deps cli symfony new --no-git --webapp --version=7.2 .` to create a new Symfony project but do not initialize a git repository which will be done later.
+- Execute `docker compose run --rm --no-deps cli symfony new --no-git --webapp --version=7.2 project` to create a new Symfony project but do not initialize a git repository which will be done later.
 - Launch the project with `docker compose up -d`